What can I do to make my systems work the same across my campus or enterprise?

 Proper maintenance, version tracking, and documentation of source code is critical to the long term success of a system.
 Whether it is to troubleshoot issues, replace equipment, perform user preference adjustments, or add new features, all systems require modification and updating over time.
 For that reason, it is critical that source code is responsibly managed, documented, archived, and made available to the client.
 Without current source code and documentation, updating and maintaining systems can go from difficult to impossible.
 It is advisable to protect your investment by partnering with a independent programming company, like Control Concepts, not only to ensure your user experience is ideal, but to protect your digital assets.

-Is there are way to get a fixed price on the programming portion of my projects?
+Is there a way to get a fixed price on the programming portion of my projects?
 How can I manage Crestron / AMX / Extron programming for my project?

 Control system programming is one of the biggest variables in a project.
 When left open to chance, an unpredictable outcome is a common occurrence.
 Consultants and end user clients can remedy this by specifying a familiar, reliable independent programming company, like Control Concepts.
 Through building a relationship and directly engaging an independent programming company, consultants and end user clients can rest assured that their project directives will be carried to completion.